formatjs/formatjs/packages/formatjs/README.md

 ## License

-This software is free to use under the Yahoo Inc. BSD license.
-See the [LICENSE file][] for license text and copyright information.
+See individual LICENSE file in each package for license text and copyright information.

 ## Big Thanks